palewire/first-visual-story/tutorial/github.md

 [![new repo button](_static/template-page.png)](https://github.com/datadesk/baker-example-page-template)

 This is a special kind of repository known as a template.
 It’s designed to serve as a starting point for new projects.
 Click the [green "use this template" button](https://github.com/datadesk/baker-example-page-template/generate) near the middle of the page to get started.
+Select the "create a new repository" option.

 [![click it](_static/template-button.png)](https://github.com/datadesk/baker-example-page-template/generate)